ppy/osu-wiki/wiki/Contests/Official_support/en.md

 For other contests, email us at [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
 We'll try to work something out.

-This article was last updated on September 30, 2024.
+This article was last updated on **March 13, 2025**.
 For the full changelog, check out the [beatmapping contest support updates thread](https://osu.ppy.sh/community/forums/topics/1907886).
 For any queries or clarifications, please consult the `#tournaments` channel in the [osu!
 Discord server](https://discord.com/invite/ppy) or send an email to the [account support team](/wiki/People/Account_support_team) via [tournaments@ppy.sh](mailto:tournaments@ppy.sh).

 ## Benefits